developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printingzebra/index.md

 product: Enterprise Browser
 layout: guide.html
 ---
 ## Overview
-The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile/CE.
-This API inherits all methods, properties and constants from the [Printer API](#api-printing).
+The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile.
+This API inherits all methods, properties and constants from the [Printer API](../printing).

 ## Enabling the API
 There are two methods of enabling the Printer API: